Budibase/website/content/blog/updates/pricing-v3.md

 Community plan accounts with over 20 users (admins, app creators, app users) on older versions (versions before the pricing update) of Budibase will continue to operate as they do today.
 If you upgrade to a version of Budibase released after the 28th of November 2023 and you’re on the new free plan:

 - You will benefit from new features and security updates.
-- You will not be able to add new users.
+- You will not be able to add new users (if you're over the 20 user limit).
 To add new users, you will need to upgrade to a paid plan.
 To upgrade, please [contact our sales team](https://budibase.com/contact) or upgrade to the new Premium plan within your account portal.
 - You must reduce your user levels to meet the 20-user limit or upgrade to a paid plan.

 We want to continue supporting and powering your workflows, and we’re happy to discuss a path that works for both parties - please [contact our sales team](https://budibase.com/contact), and we’ll work with you to unlock a new, better Budibase experience.